 We signposted the 5 patients who did not understand how to raise a complaint to the notice board where the complaints procedure is visible.

 We asked if the patient could change/ improve anything what would it be?

+The responses were: